-Discussion on the application of Artificial Intelligence in Economic Model Construction and Quantitative Analysis
+Discussion on the Application of Artificial Intelligence in Economic Model Construction and Quantitative Analysis

 Shuo Yang*